 Let’s talk peaches for a bit, shall we?
 Last spring and summer, I kept a secret as I spent 6 months getting to know Andy Mariani, stone-fruit farmer extraordinaire of Andy’s Orchard.
 What prompted all these secrets?
 Well, I was thrilled when Spenser Magazine reached out to me to write and photograph a story about Andy.
-What provoked the story was the rare green gage plum that that he grows in the orchard.
+What provoked the story was the rare green gage plum that he grows in the orchard.

 After spending precious moments walking in Andy’s footsteps, learning how amazing stone-fruit is grown, I also learned that pretty much all of the fruit that comes from his orchard is outstanding.
 Not to take away from the Green Gage, as it was one of the most amazing pieces of fruit I have ever experienced, but we are talking peaches today.
 I enjoy a good peach, but never really experienced the perfect one until Andy handed me a sun-kissed Baby Crawford one early morning.
 The piece of fruit was the size of my palm, slightly yellowish orange, with a blush like a baby’s cheek it was warm, ripe and ready to be eaten.
 I took a nibble, juices running down my chin, I was completely smitten.
 The flavor and the scent were intoxicating, not like any peach I have ever experienced before.
 What makes Andy’s stone-fruit so special, well, you need to read the story to learn more about this wonderful man, and the gem of an orchard his calls home (there are 4 great recipes as well).

 Summer Fest this week is about peaches.
 I have a few favorite stand-by peach recipes that I use when I am not going to enjoy them pure; but, decided after creating this outstanding upside down peach bourbon cake that I would save it until now.
-For this recipe, I used peaches what were ripe but still a little firm as hold up better during baking.
+For this recipe, I used peaches that were ripe but still a little firm as hold up better during baking.
 As well I used Bourbon, but feel free to use milk if Bourbon isn’t your thing.
 I made the recipe both ways, and it came out perfectly.
 The cake is best served warm so be sure not to wait until the next day to devour.
 You will want the caramelized sauce to ooze over every bite.

 Be sure to check out these other creative recipes using peaches from other Sumer Fest food bloggers.
 Next week is will be about eggplants, stay tuned.